 After your breast implant surgery, your breasts will begin to heal and to adapt to the presence of the breast implants.
 A regular part of this process is that the breast tissue typically forms an internal scar immediately surrounding the implant.
 In many cases, this tissue forms a capsule that helps hold the implant in place.
 However, in some women, the scar tissue around the implant tightens and squeezes the implant.
-When scar tissue squeezes an implant and creates a firm feeling, it is called capsular contracture.
+When scar tissue squeezes an implant, it is called capsular contracture.